taljindergill78/taljindergill78/README.md

 ### 💡 About Me

-Hi, I'm Taljinder — a data scientist-in-training with a passion for turning real-world complexity into structured, actionable insights.
+I’m a data scientist in training with a passion for turning real-world complexity into structured, actionable insights.

-My journey started at IIT Roorkee, where I built a strong foundation in analytical thinking.
-Since then, I’ve worked on pricing models, time series forecasting, and financial analytics at the enterprise level, helping businesses make smarter, data-backed decisions.
+My journey began at IIT Roorkee, where I developed a strong foundation in analytical thinking.
+Since then, I’ve worked on pricing models, time series forecasting, and financial analytics at the enterprise level.
+These experiences taught me how to use data to solve high-stakes business problems.

-Now, as a master’s student at Arizona State University, I’m expanding my toolkit in machine learning, big data, and personalized AI systems.
-Whether it's optimizing revenue strategies or fine-tuning LLMs, I enjoy solving high-impact problems through thoughtful modeling and clean execution.
+Currently, I’m pursuing a master’s degree at Arizona State University.
+My focus is on machine learning, big data systems, and building personalized AI agents that adapt to human behavior.
+I enjoy solving problems that blend statistical modeling, practical intuition, and clean execution.

-If it involves messy data, clever math, and smart storytelling — count me in.
+If it involves messy data, thoughtful modeling, and clear storytelling, I’m all in.

 ---